dylan-lang/dylan-tool/README.md

 ### For 0.1.0

-Version 1.0.0 will primarily work with packages at HEAD since that's the way everyone currently expects to work on Dylan.
+Version 0.1.0 will primarily work with packages at HEAD since that's the way everyone currently expects to work on Dylan.
 Better support for numbered versions can come later.

 * Improve output a bit.
 For example, don't display git clone output but do log all events somewhere for debugging purposes.
-Maybe have a `--verbose` flag.

 * Make a standard workspace for developing Open Dylan itself, such that it doesn't require the use of any submodules.

-  - Multiple LIDs end up being written to the same registry file because they define the same library but don't specify platform.
-    They weren't in the registry so I didn't add a Platforms: line.
+  - The airport examples are duplicated in documentation/ and dylan-programming/ so they're written to the registry twice and the last one "wins".
+Can one copy be deleted?
+Make them into their own package?
+(The main effect of this is some annoying output when updating the workspace.
+Not urgent.)

   - Why didn't collection-extensions get checked out?:
     Wrote /home/cgay/dylan/opendylan.workspace/registry/x86_64-linux/testworks-specs